lely475/SoftCTM/README.md

 # SoftCTM: Cell detection by soft instance segmentation and consideration of cell-tissue interaction

 In this repository, you can find the source code to recreate our [Grand Challenge OCELOT 23](https://ocelot2023.grand-challenge.org/) **algorithm container**.
-It provides a pan-cancer (trained on kidney, head-and-neck, prostate, stomach, endometrium, and bladder samples) deep-learning model for detecting tumor and background cells in H&E whole slide images.
+It provides a pan-cancer (trained on kidney, head-and-neck, prostate, stomach, endometrium, and bladder samples) deep-learning model for detecting tumor and background cells in H&E images.
 This makes it directly applicable for tasks such as tumor content estimation.
+We also provide source code to run our algorithm on whole slide images.
 For more information check out our [paper on the method](https://arxiv.org/abs/2312.12151), as well as [OCELOT Challenge 2023](https://ocelot2023.grand-challenge.org/) and [OCELOT dataset](https://lunit-io.github.io/research/publications/ocelot/).

 ## Our algorithm